pi1541/Pi1541/README.md

 # Pi1541-RPI-1B-26GPIO
 ------------------------------------------------------------------------------------------------------------
-This is the expantion of the Pi1541 software (See www.pi1541.com) for an old Raspberry 1B with only 26GPI/Os and the 7406 drivers look at makefile.rules for the build changes and iec_bus.h rpi_gpio.h to see the necessary hardware changes.
+This is the expantion of the Pi1541 software (See www.pi1541.com) for an old Raspberry 1B with only 26GPI/Os and the 7406 drivers.
+Look at
+makefile.rules for the build changes and iec_bus.h rpi_gpio.h
+to see the necessary hardware changes.

 The software should work with all Raspberrys heretofore.
 The limitations of the Raspberry 1 are the same as for a Raspberry Zero.
 Overclocking the Raspberry to 900MHz is necessary, a heatsink is recomended.
 -------------------------------------------------------------------------------------------------------------